KDE/documentation-docs-kdenlive-org/user_interface/menu/settings_menu/download_new_render_profiles.rst

   It has the big red cross because the render profile is in need of an audio codec not installed on this machine

-The installed files are placed in /usr/share/mlt/presets/consumer/avformat
+The installed files are placed in :file:`/usr/share/mlt/presets/consumer/avformat`

 Upload/Share Render Profiles
 ============================

 If you want to share a render profile you can do so at the `KDE Store page <https://store.kde.org/browse?cat=334>`_.
+You need to create a login, then you can upload your custom rendering profile file, which is on Linux stored in :file:`.local/share/kdenlive/export/customprofiles.xml` and on Windows stored in :file:`%LocalAppData%\kdenlive\export\customprofiles.xml`.
+The file contains all your custom rendering profiles so you should copy it and remove the ones you don't want to export.

 Profiles submitted there appear in the *Download New Render Profiles*.